Skeleta in non-Archimedean and tropical geometry: Subobjects and -modules

 \begin{defns}A map of posets is \emph{monotone} if it preserves the order.
 A monotone map of posets is the same as a functor of preorders.
 The category of posets and monotone maps is denoted $\mathbf{POSet}$.

-A span is a \emph{complete lattice} if it has all suprema.
-A complete lattice is the same thing as a cocomplete preorder.
+A $\B$-module is a \emph{complete lattice} if it has all suprema.
+A complete lattice is the same thing as a cocomplete poset.
+In particular, meets exist.
 A \emph{lattice homomorphism} is a map of complete lattices preserving all suprema, that is, a colimit-preserving functor.
 The category of complete lattices and homomorphisms is denoted $\mathbf{Lat}\subset\mathbf{Span}$.

-Let $\alpha$ be a span, $S,T\subseteq\alpha$.
-The \textit{lower slice set} is the span of all elements contained in $S$ that are greater than or equal to an element of $T$.
+Let $\alpha$ be a $\B$-module, $S,T\subseteq\alpha$.
+The \textit{lower slice set} is the $\B$-module of all elements contained in $S$ that are bounded above by an element of $T$.
 The \emph{upper slice set} is defined dually.